kavitha1302/Data1202/README.md

 Anaconda Installation:

-1. Go to the Anaconda website for downloads - https://www.anaconda.com/products/individual (the Anaconda installers will be near the bottom of the page)
+1. Go to this Anaconda website for downloads - https://www.anaconda.com/products/individual
-2. Download the appropriate latest version of Anaconda (64-bit graphical installer for Python 3.8 version)
+2. Download the latest version of Anaconda (64-bit graphical installer for Python 3.8 version)
-3. After your install is complete, verify it by opening Anaconda Navigator:
+3. After the installation is completed,
 a) On a Windows PC, from the start menu, select Anaconda3(64-bit), then select Anaconda Navigator.
-If Navigator opens, you have successfully installed Anaconda.

-4. Now close the Anaconda Navigator application
+4. In homepage install Jupiter notebook

 Python Libraries Install

 5. Launch Command Prompt
 a) Windows PC open the Anaconda Prompt (start menu under Anaconda3(64-bit))